MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 learn/modules/azure-well-architected-introduction/5-performance-efficiency

 Similar to above link but much more exhaustive:
-/learn/modules/azure-well-architected-performance-efficiency/

 Concepts:
-•	Scaling up (bigger instances)
+- Scaling up (bigger instances) >> should this be "right sizing"?
-•	Scaling out (more instances)
-•	Autoscaling
-•	Optimizing Network
-•	Optimizing Storage
+- Use Flexible scale sets to autoscale
+- Optimizing Network >> Networking is a whole other ball of squishy - what can we link to?
+- Optimizing Storage >> Again, whole other ball of squishy, but we have "Convert Managed Disks from Standard HDD to Premium SSD for performance"
-•	Utilizing Caching
+- Utilizing Caching >> what are the specifics for this?
-•	Identifying Performance Bottlenecks
+- Identifying Performance Bottlenecks >> I think this is app or workload specific - not sure what we would genericall say here for VMs?

 Performance Efficiency Pattern:
 /azure/architecture/framework/scalability/performance-efficiency-patterns

 Performance Efficiency Checklist:
 /azure/architecture/framework/scalability/performance-efficiency

 Virtual Machine Scale Sets:
 /azure/virtual-machine-scale-sets/overview

 Azure Advisor:
 /azure/advisor/advisor-performance-recommendations
 Relevant items: